 Determination of total antioxidant activity - measurement of low-molecular antioxidants in plant tissues by DPPH (2,2-diphenyl-1-picrylhydrazyl) radical scavenging method adopted to microtitration plates using common plate reader

-Bibliometric parameters according to Web of Science (Clarivate Analytics) retrieved on 27.06.2022.
+Bibliometric parameters according to Web of Science (Clarivate) retrieved on 6.02.2023.

-Current bibliometric parameters available on Publons (Web of Science, Clarivate Analytics).
+Current bibliometric parameters available on Web of Science (Clarivate).

 List of publications with citations available on the following websites:

 Selected publications listed by year with links to the publishers' websites:

 Saja-Garbarz D., Libik-Konieczny M., Fellner M., Jurczyk B., & Janowiak F. (2022) Silicon-induced alterations in the expression of aquaporins and antioxidant system activity in well-watered and drought-stressed oilseed rape.
 Plant Physiology and Biochemistry, 174, 73-86.
 DOI: 10.1016/j.plaphy.2022.01.033.
 Read more.